 Hi cousins!
-Back again with another "Keeping Up Kurls with Kiana"!
 Do you know what your hair porosity is?
 Not sure?
-Don’t worry, that’s why I’m here to help you out.
+Don’t worry, we're here to help you out.

 Porosity is the condition of the cuticle of your hair strands.
 So your hair porosity determines how well your hair can observe and hold moisture.
 This is helpful to know so you know which products to use, how to style your hair, and to not dry out your hair.
 Your porosity can change with new growth and regular trims, so checking your porosity yearly is a good practice or if you notice changes in your curls.

 There are 3 porosity levels: low, medium or high.

 Low porosity hair means your hair cuticles are closed shut.
 Low porosity is usually a result of minimal heat styling, not color treated or processed and has suffered very little damage.
 So it’s harder to retain moisture, but the good news is, once moisturized, it stays that way!

 Signs of Low Porosity Hair: products sitting on your hair and not blending in and product build up, doesn’t take hair color easily, takes a long time to fully wet hair, takes forever to dry, and thick products make your hair feel greasy.

 How to Manage Low Porosity: Use steam to deep condition.
 Similar to pores on your skin, the cuticle of your hair will open with steam and allow the conditioner to penetrate and hydrate your curls.
 Always rinse with cool/cold water to seal in moisture!